 - What do you believe around time?
 Do you have enough?
 Does it work differently for you than others?

-- What do you believe around your energy?
+- What do you believe about your energy?
 Do you have enough?
 Are you refilling?

 - What do you believe around balance?
 Do you deserve it?
 Do you believe in it?

-- What do you believe around your ambitions?
+- What do you believe about your ambitions?
 Are they valid, are you proud of them?
 Do you hide them?

 - What do you believe around your boundaries?
 Do you deserve to have them?
 Are they theory but not reality?

-- What do you believe around your capabilities?
+- What do you believe about your capabilities?
 Are you capable of getting it done/hitting the target?

 Once you review your beliefs it becomes time to challenge yourself into action.
 What will you change?
 What isn’t as you would like it to be?

 This could look like blocking time in your calendar, booking annual leave, adjusting the deadline for a goal or booking some coaching or investing in personal development.
 Maybe it looks like checking your email at specific points throughout the day and saying ‘no’ or ‘not this week’ to a few things.